transatlanticvoyage/snefuru4/chrome-extensions/sonar/README.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in top right)
 3. Click "Load unpacked"
-4. Select the `bird_copy_paste_urls` folder
+4. Select the `sonar` folder
-5. The Bird extension icon will appear in your Chrome toolbar
+5. The Sonar extension icon will appear in your Chrome toolbar

 ## Usage

 ### Copy URLs
-1. Click the Bird extension icon in Chrome toolbar
+1. Click the Sonar extension icon in Chrome toolbar
 2. Click "Copy All Tab URLs"
 3. All URLs from tabs in the current window are copied to clipboard

 ### Paste URLs
 1. Copy some URLs to your clipboard (separated by newlines, spaces, or commas)
-2. Click the Bird extension icon in Chrome toolbar
+2. Click the Sonar extension icon in Chrome toolbar
 3. Click "Paste URLs to Open"
 4. Each URL opens in a new tab (max 20 tabs for safety)